DiscordGuide/discordguide.github.io/content/desktop.md

 Security, the big thing on discord.
 To avoid hackers you can enable 2FA (Two Factor Authentication) which can help prevent people from breaking into your account.

-For detailed description on 2FA, [click here](http://discordguide.us/#/resources/em2faem).
+For detailed description on 2FA, [click here](http://discordguide.us/#/tools/em2faem) or just click Tools and look for 2fa!

+How you take care of your account, and preventing anyone from destroying your hard work seems important... right?

 ![](http://i.imgur.com/JsWlYQ3.png)